UDST/geocanvasdocs/docs/_build/html/_sources/Getting Started.txt

 |colorshapes| Color Shapes
 --------------------------

-This step is the heart of GeoCanvas, and where things get interesting!
 Now that you've got shapes and attributes, you use the attributes to paint the shapes, that is to "theme" them.

 Theming is done on a layer by layer basis, so the controls for theming are located in the layer panel, and accessible for each layer.